Please tell us something about yourself.

 How has been your experience as a lawyer till now?

 It has been amazing and I have loved every second of it.
 I have seen my share of ups and downs and have been through some tough times.
 I must commend, here is where the NLU family contributes.
 A lot of seniors from University have helped me.
 They remain my constant source of strength alongside my family and friends.
 Life as a litigating lawyer is very difficult for the initial months and you need to scourge through all your reserves of energy, patience and strength.
 But you also get the satisfaction of being present in the court and making a difference.

 Any message or tips for our aspiring litigators?

 Life in litigation requires a lot of hard work, patience, building a routine and finding your niche.
-For all those who wish to pursue a career in litigation, all I would say is, to be humble, be reverential towards the bench, seniors and colleagues.
+For all those who wish to pursue a career in litigation, all I would say is, be humble, be reverential towards the bench, seniors and colleagues.
 You are there to assist the court and not to fight a battle against the Judge.
 Litigation needs one to have a keen eye for detail, ability to understand, lucidly to explain complex principles and to present facts in a crystal clear manner.
 As a young lawyer, build a vision for yourself and strive to achieve it.
 Make smaller goals and attain them every single day.
 In the long run, you can see yourself achieving bigger goals.
-As, the results are not immediate, do not get disappointed easily.
-There will always be light at the end of the tunnel and in no time you will be doing things that you imagined for yourself.
+The results are not immediate so do not get disappointed easily.
+There will always be light at the end of the tunnel.
 You need to be genuine in your efforts as hard work has no substitute.
 Lots of reading and researching is the key to a successful legal career.